Annabel Pitcher is

 …a multi award-winning author of books for children and young people, whose work is published in 25 territories

-…also a knackered mother of three young sons
+…also a permanently exhausted mother of four young sons

 Dads leave home all the time.
 It’s not that unusual, really.
 Jack’s dad ran off with another woman.
 So did Mo’s.
 But Archie’s?
 That’s a different story – a story that Archie must keep to himself at all costs...

 Nominated for the CILIP Carnegie Medal 2019

 Pitcher packs a novel's worth of emotion into this slim volume

 The Irish Times

 My name is Tess Turner – at least, that’s what I’ve always been told.

 I have a voice, but it isn’t mine.
 It used to say things so I’d fit in.
 It used to tell the universe I was something I wasn’t.
 It lied.

 It never occurred to me that everyone else was lying, too…